AKF Then and Now: A Legacy of Caring

-In the late 1970s, the American Kidney Fund began sponsoring professional meetings that explored important developments in the treatment of kidney disease, working with leading hospitals and nephrologists.
+In the late 1970s, we began sponsoring professional meetings that explored important developments in the treatment of kidney disease, working with leading hospitals and nephrologists.

-Today, AKF provides continuing education to thousands of renal and primary care professionals each year through its online courses.
+Today, we provide continuing education to thousands of renal and primary care professionals each year through our online courses.
 These professional education programs cover a wide range of topics related to advances in kidney disease and treatment, prevention, and the importance of early identification and intervention—all with a focus on improving patient quality of life.

 Advocating for Patients

-From its earliest days, the American Kidney Fund has been an active advocate for public policy that ensures access to high quality care for kidney patients and supports research and prevention efforts.
+From our earliest days, we have been an active advocate for public policy that ensures access to high quality care for kidney patients and supports research and prevention efforts.

-Today, AKF is actively engaged with the Congressional Kidney Caucus and others representing groups at risk for kidney disease, helping build understanding of the disease, its causes and how it can be prevented.
-The American Kidney Fund’s Advocacy Network informs and motivates patients, family, friends and caregivers to speak out and raise awareness in the fight against kidney disease.
-The network’s more than 1,300 advocates from 47 states and the District of Columbia engage policymakers on issues relating to kidney disease and patient care.
+Today, we are actively engaged with the Congressional Kidney Caucus and others representing groups at risk for kidney disease, helping build understanding of the disease, its causes and how it can be prevented.
+Our Advocacy Network informs and motivates patients, family, friends and caregivers to speak out and raise awareness in the fight against kidney disease.
+The network’s more than 4,000 advocates from all 50 states and the District of Columbia engage policymakers on issues relating to kidney disease and patient care.

 Reaching Out to Communities at Risk

-Recognizing the disproportionate impact of kidney disease on African Americans, the American Kidney Fund in 1996 launched a health screening program, enlisting churches and other organizations in a broad education and early intervention effort.
+Recognizing the disproportionate impact of kidney disease on African Americans, in 1996 we launched a health screening program, enlisting churches and other organizations in a broad education and early intervention effort.

-Today, AKF holds free health screening events in cities around the country, with an emphasis on reaching populations most at risk for kidney disease: people with diabetes, high blood pressure or a family history of kidney disease; those over age 60; and anyone who is African American, Hispanic, Asian American or Native American.
+Today, we hold free health screening events in cities around the country, with an emphasis on reaching populations most at risk for kidney disease: people with diabetes, high blood pressure or a family history of kidney disease; those over age 60; and anyone who is African American, Hispanic, Asian American or Native American.
 Thousands of people are screened each year, and around 25 percent are found to have risk factors for kidney disease.
-Over the past 10 years, AKF has screened more than 90,000 people.
+Over the past 10 years, we have screened more than 100,000 people.